MANSON EP-925 MODIFICATIONS

 If accidentally the poles of a battery are reversed, diode D8 (1N4001) conducts and not survives.
 One can installed the known reverse protection circuit by replacing a stronger diode type (> 20A) and an additional output (25A) fuse.
 In case of wrong connection the diode conducts and the fuse blow.

 The original 12 V fan was too noisy and did not sufficiently cooled at maximum load.
 That is mainly because the insufficient mounting of all components.
-One resistor («fig) was removed and a powerful type replaced the fan: a 24 V PAPST Multifan 8314 and.
+One resistor («fig) was removed or short circuit and a powerful fan type was replaced: a 24 V PAPST Multifan 8314.
 Now the airflow is sufficient with less noise.

 The LM723 (IC1) voltage regulator is not working properly despite feeding with a separate winding on the transformer.
 The output voltage varies considerably due to the heavy load of the system to the other secondary winding and probably by thin wire on the primary windings.